Prasheel12/AI-Multi-Agent-Simulation/README.md

 14. Agents avoid colliding each other.
 They will never remain reachable by other agents.

-#### Implement the following scenarios:
+#### Behaviour of agents depend on the following scenarios:

 ##### Scenario 1: Competition

 1. The game will be over as soon as one of the agents collects all its targets.

 2. Only public communication channel is open for all agents.
 The private channels are closed.
 Agents can broadcast anything including right or wrong information about the location of other targets.

 ##### Scenario 2: Collaboration